pylattice/MitoTNT/README.md

-# MitoTNT:boom:: Mitochondrial Temporal Network Tracking
+# MitoTNT: Mitochondrial Temporal Network Tracking
 **MitoTNT** is a Python-based pipeline for the tracking, visualization, and dynamic analysis of 4D mitochondrial network data.

 It is built upon mitochondria segmentation provided by MitoGraph, and visualization engine provided by ChimeraX.